Aniruddh Puranic

 - Multi-agent and lifelong learning with safety guarantees

-I recently completed a postdoctoral appointment in the Institute for Systems Research (ISR) at University of Maryland - College Park, where I was mentored by John S. Baras and Calin Belta.
+Previously, I was a postdoctoral research associate in the Institute for Systems Research (ISR) at University of Maryland - College Park, where I was mentored by John S. Baras and Calin Belta.

 I received my Ph.D. in Computer Science from University of Southern California (USC) in 2024 under the supervision of Jyotirmoy V. Deshmukh and Stefanos Nikolaidis.
 Prior to that, I earned an M.S. in Computer Science from USC in 2018 and a B.E. in Computer Science and Engineering from B.M.S College of Engineering (VTU), India in 2016.